 The susceptibility analysis is based on a review of the existing water quality data for the water system, the presence of potential sources of contamination in the source water assessment area, well integrity, and the inherent vulnerability of the aquifer.
-It was determined that the Cambridge Farms water supply is susceptible to nitrate and some microbiological contaminants.
-This water supply is not susceptible to other inorganic compounds, radiological contaminants, volatile organic compounds, synthetic organic compounds, and surface water microorganisms.
+It was determined that the Copperfield water supply is susceptible to some microbiological contaminants.
+This water supply is not susceptible to inorganic compounds, radiological contaminants, volatile organic compounds, synthetic organic compounds, and surface water microorganisms.